Sharing your data with accredited providers.

 To be eligible to use Open Banking you must:

-- have at least one open Bendigo Bank account, owned either individually, or jointly with one other individual aged over 18,
+• have at least one open Bendigo Bank account, owned either individually, or jointly with one or more other individuals aged over 18, or

 Is it safe to share my data?